AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/create-custom-role-for-announcement.md

 To create an announcement for the assigned scope:

-1. Log in to Adobe Learning Manager as an administrator.
+1. Log in to Adobe Learning Manager as a custom administrator.
 2. Select **[!UICONTROL Announcement]** in the left navigation pane.
 3. Select **[!UICONTROL Add]**.